neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/HELP.md

 After that, you can run `make hypertrain`, which submits `N_HYPERPARAMETER_JOBS` (`3` by default) jobs on Neuro Platform (number of jobs can be modified in `Makefile` or as corresponding environment variable).
 To monitor the hyperparameter tuning process, follow the link which `wandb` provides at the beginning of the process.

-To terminate all jobs of the latest hyperparameter tuning sweep, run `make kill-hypertrain` or specify the sweep manually: `make kill-hypertrain SWEEP=sweep-id`.

-All sweeps you ran are stored in the local file `.wandb_sweeps`.
+To terminate all jobs over all hyperparameter tuning sweeps, run `make kill-hypertrain-all`.
+After that, verify that the jobs were killed `make ps`, and then delete unused sweeps from the local file `.wandb_sweeps`.